rafcolm0/reaver-er/README.md

 	reaver-er -i mon0

 REQUIRES:
--input interface to be already in MONITOR MODE (use airmon-ng for that) -needs to be run as sudo
+**input interface to be already in MONITOR MODE (use airmon-ng for that) **needs to be run as sudo
--airodump-ng (with WPS feature; version 1.2 & up) -reaver
+**airodump-ng (with WPS feature; version 1.2 & up), reaver & pixie-dust to be already installed on your system
--pixie-dust

 DISCLAIMER: the way the stdouts, stderrs and pipes are handled could posibly be improved and done in fewer lines of code.
 Not too worried about that for the moment, as long as the script works.